theorie-gg/ASA-JUNO/Privacy Policy.md

 ### Is My Data Shared With Any Third Parties?
 No, none of the data that is stored via JUNO is shared with any third parties whatsoever.
 All information is confidential and available to your guild only.
 ### How Can I Have My Tribe's Data Deleted?
 Users can request the removal of data associated with their guild by contacting @theorie via Discord.
 For security reasons, anyone requesting this must prove they are the owner of the tribe's guild.
-If JUNO is still present, it will be removed from the server in order to complete this request.
+If JUNO is still present, it will be removed from the server to complete this request.

+### Last Updated on 2024-09-14